BlackHolePerturbationToolkit/FastEMRIWaveforms/docs/html/_sources/general/docs_main.rst.txt

 Change Log
 ===========

+- 1.3.3: More bug fixes in Pn5 stepping over separatrix.
 - 1.3.2: 2 bug fixes in Pn5.
 Integrator stepping past separatrix.
 Randomly finding Nan returns from fundamental frequencies.
 - 1.3.1: Bug fix for root finding in xI.
 Y_to_xI in pn5 codes.
 - 1.3.0: x implemented instead of Y for cosine of inclination angle (includes conversion functions now).
 Python interface for KerrGeoConstantsOfMotion.
 Bug fix in examples.
 Updated citations.
 Changed constants to match LDC.
 More freedom in selecting specific modes.